 This program may be a great fit for you!
 Benefits of joining the Intensive Job Search program:

 - Other services to assist with job search

 Maybe you are not ready to look for work yet because you are completing a training program to upgrade your skills or change career fields.
-Through Workforce Investment Act (WIA), the Pikes Peak Workforce Center may be able to assist you with tuition, fees, books, and licensure costs if you are training in one of the following high-demand fields:
+Through Workforce Innovation and Opportunity Act (WIOA), the Pikes Peak Workforce Center may be able to assist you with tuition, fees, books, and licensure costs if you are training in one of the following high-demand fields:

 - Software Engineers

 - Example Certifications: .Net, C#, Java, Ruby on Rails, SQL certifications

 - Bachelors in Computer Science